OpenTechSchool/www.opentechschool.org/handbooks/learners_meetup.md

 The usual goals for the first meeting are:
  * Getting to know the interests, motivation, goals, and availability of the co-organizers.
- * Creating a plan for the next steps: this could be anything from a second meeting to talk more, setting up plans for creating/assembling learning materials, to the date and time for the workshop to take place.
+ * Creating a plan for the next steps: this could be anything from a second meeting to talk more, setting up speakers line-ups, date and time for the event to take place.

 ## Planning the meetup
 People, venue, drinks, a projector: the organizer's checklist!